AathiEswar/avent-ui/src/components/ham-menu/README.md

 ## Avent UI - Ham Menu

-The **Hamneu** component is a hamburger menu with a cool curve animation.
-It accepts normal props as well as custom animation props for smooth transitions.
-You can also control animation delays for links and sublinks.
+The **Ham Menu** component is a hamburger menu with a cool curve animation.
+It accepts normal props as well as custom motion props for smooth transitions.
+You can also control animations for links and sublinks.

 ### Installation